What is Achilles Tendonitis? How is it Treated in Singapore?

 - Males are up to 5 times more susceptible to Achilles tendonitis than females

-- People who participate in recreational or professional sports are at higher risk due to rigorous use of the Achilles tendon in sporting activities
+- People who participate in recreational or professional sports are at higher risk due to the rigorous use of the Achilles tendon in sporting activities

 - People who have previously received some form of steroid injection in the foot, like the ankle joint, may experience weakened Achilles tendons